-This quick and easy pasta is equally appropriate for a simple weeknight meal, or a date night at home.
-Delicious egg and parmesan based sauce coats the pasta, which is then tossed with sauteed bacon, peas and crab meat.
-We love this linguine carbonara pasta!
+This easy crab carbonara pasta is equally appropriate for a simple weeknight meal or a date night at home.
+Delicious egg and parmesan based sauce coats the pasta, which is then tossed with sautéed bacon, peas and crab meat.
+We love this linguine carbonara!

 Life has been so busy lately.
 We’ve had lots of visitors, and my husband and I have both had several work trips.
 When this happens, I fail in the kitchen.
 I fail big time.
 Yes, even food bloggers fail in their kitchens!

 Having ingredients is crucial, and I’ve certainly been failing at that.
 Having a plan to use the ingredients is also essential, and so I doubly failed.
 What have we been eating?
 That’s a good question, and honestly we’ve been so busy, that I don’t really remember.
 Some leftovers.
 Some takeout.
 Some freezer food I made a few months ago.
 And lots of snack food.
 Crackers, cheese and such.